MirrorNetworking/kcp2k/README.md

 - Microsoft is considering to [remove the allocation](https://github.com/dotnet/runtime/issues/30797#issuecomment-1308599410).

 # Remarks
 - **Congestion Control** should be left disabled.
-It seems broken in KCP.
+It seems to be broken in KCP.